There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “Focus on signal over noise.
 Don’t waste time on stuff that doesn’t actually make things better.”

-A lot of the time, we spin our own wheels to trick ourselves into thinking we’re doing “work.”
-But in reality, we’re doing nothing.
+A lot of the time, we trick ourselves into thinking we’re doing “work.”
+But in reality, we’re doing nothing but making ourselves think we’re productive.

-Your time is better served practicing near the basket 3-point shots.
-You’ll 99% win more games by focusing your efforts on this skillset.
+Instead, your time is better served to practice near-the-basket 3-point shots.
+You’ll 99% of the time win more games by focusing your efforts on this skill set versus the former.

 #7 Responsibility of meeting organizers